-You can also convert a local VMDK file (for example, file of a VMware Workstation virtual machine) to VHDX format.
+You can also convert a local VMDK file (for example, a file of a VMware Workstation/Player virtual machine) to VHDX format.
 To do this, select Local file > specify the source VMDK file and select destination image format VHD/VHDX (Microsoft Virtual Hard Drive).

 Now you can attach the resulting VHDX disk to the Hyper-V virtual machine.

-You can use a special PowerShell module to convert VMware virtual disks (vmdk) to Hyper-V format (vhdx).
+You can use the MVMC PowerShell module to convert VMware virtual disks (vmdk) to Hyper-V format (vhdx).
 Download and install the Microsoft Virtual Machine Converter module on your computer.

-Open a PowerShell console as an administrator and import the MVMC module into your session:
+Import the MVMC module into your elevated PowerShell session: